pete-rodrigue/r-pi-pico-w-weather-app/README.md

 ## Codefiles & file structure

 * Readme: the thing you're reading now.
 Just explains how the code works!
 * code.py: the CircuitPython code that runs when you turn on the pico.
-Runs the script that notices your movement, tells you the weather, etc.
+Runs the script that notices your movement, tells you the weather, etc. See the code for more; the comments explain what each chunk of code does.
 * settings.toml: stores your wifi network name and password
 * the "audio_clips" folder: this just stores the mp3 audio files that the pico will play from the speaker
 * the "lib" or "libraries" folder: the CircuitPython code we wrote requires we call on some additional code, which helps visit the websites and display text on the LCD screen.
 Specifically: